seancroach/latest-stable-version-action/README.md

 [![Marketplace Badge][marketplace-badge]][marketplace-url]

-This GitHub Action retrives the latest stable version from a GitHub repository's release tags.
+A GitHub Action that retrieves the latest stable version from a GitHub repository's release tags.

 ## Usage